chadananda/markdown-it-table-of-contents/README.md

 A table of contents plugin for Markdown-it.
 Based on https://github.com/oktavilla/markdown-it-table-of-contents but with some additional features to support ILM attribute based overrides.
 For example, in ILM, only headers with an explicit class .toc(1-4) get added to the table of contents at the level specified.
 Moreover the optional attribute 'toc' overrides the contents displayed.

+(ILM is a private text editor for producing custom audio-aligned ebooks supporting random-access to contents.)

 For example:

 ```